-On our first voyage, my 8-year-old stayed true to the Resistance, helping Rey, Chewie, and Sammie, the ships charming-but-uncertain mechanic.
+My 8-year-old stayed true to the Resistance, helping Rey, Chewie, and Sammie, the ships charming-but-uncertain mechanic.
 My 5-year-old wanted nothing but to be a faithful servant to Lt.
 Croy and the First Order, and it paid off.
 He put in his time (and turned in his Resistance brother) and landed himself on a first-name basis with his new favorite Star Wars character.
 Here are a few highlights from their interactions:

 View this post on Instagram